bennylope/pygeocodio/README.rst

 * Parse an address into its identifiable components
 * Reverse geocode an individual geographic point
 * Batch reverse geocode up to 10,000 points at a time
+* Perform operations using the HIPAA API URL

 The service is limited to U.S. and Canada addresses for the time being.